 With the birth of his three daughters, his photography has shifted closer to home.
 Cityscapes now complement his nature photography.
 Frequent visits to the same locations have allowed him to capture different lighting, events or unique angles.
 Matthew has really come to enjoy documenting the beautiful places around the Tampa Bay area.
 My favorite things to photograph in Tampa are the skyline, the University of Tampa and the bridges and waterways.

 Matthew’s work has been used by Visit Tampa Bay (including on their 2013 Christmas Card), Visit St Pete Clearwater and Visit Central Florida to promote this area.
-Two large canvas prints of his photos are hanging in the Tampa Bay Times Forum, home of the Tampa Bay Lightning (Go Bolts!).
+Two large canvas prints of his photos are hanging in the Amalie Arena, home of the Tampa Bay Lightning (Go Bolts!).
 His photos have been published in National Geographic Online, Florida Wildlife Magazine, Florida Wildlife Federation calendars, Florida Monthly Magazine, Baltimore magazine.
+Recently a photo of U. S. Bank Stadium in Minneapolis was used for the cover of the Official Commemorative Guide for the Super Bowl Host Committee for Super Bowl 52.
 Matthew’s photos are also used by many area websites and have been published in several newspaper articles.

-I was recently interviewed by The List on ABC about my photography.
-The clip they included is me answering a question about the type of photography I do, HDR (High Dynamic Range) photography.
+Matthew was interviewed by The List on ABC about his photography.
+The clip answers some questions about a speocofoc type of photography, HDR (High Dynamic Range) photography.